This page was printed on:

 Some people prefer to fundraise using a crowd-funding site on the Internet.
 Although these sites are often successful, keep in mind that funds raised through these sites can be subject to fees and taxes, and may also affect eligibility for state programs.
 Your transplant ﬁnancial coordinator or case manager may be able to help answer your questions about this type of funding.

 Parents who take time off work to care for a child after transplant should talk to a human resources contact at their workplace.
 Parents should be aware of the Family and Medical Leave Act (FMLA), which will help retain their job while away from work.

 Although your family’s transplant journey can be diﬃcult and stressful, your transplant team and many other people can help you through it.

 After The Transplant

 For kids of all ages

 Follow-up care and labs

 Your child will have routine check-ups, labs, and procedures to be sure that they are healthy and that the transplanted organ is working well.
-Most patients are monitored very closely in the first few weeks after transplant.
+Most patients are followed very closely in the first few weeks after transplant.
 Over time, as your child recuperates and the transplanted organ is working well, this monitoring decreases.
-For many patients after a couple of years, the transplant team requests that labs be obtained every month or so and that your child has a clinic visit every six to 12 months.
+For many patients, after a couple of years, the transplant team requests that labs be obtained every month or so and that your child have a clinic visit every six to 12 months.